Thinking About Filing A Dram Shop Lawsuit Against Mi Cocina? Here's What You Need to Know

 3/23/2010: The sole complaint made against this location came from a law enforcement agency, who submitted a complaint that Mi Cocina had served alcohol to an obviously intoxicated person on this date.

 This is a serious offense if it can be proven; in the event that TABC investigators find evidence of service to an intoxicated individual, establishments can be punished in a series of ways, from a simple warning to a hefty civil penalty.
-Repeat offenders might even suffer suspension or cancellation of their license to operate, though that doesn't appear to be the case for Mi Cocina.
+Repeat offenders might even suffer suspension or cancellation of their license to operate, though none of these steps seem to have been taken against this Mi Cocina.

 In this specific instance, investigators seem not to have found enough evidence to pursue any further action against this location.
 The complaint was closed without disposition on 4/26/2010.